NLnetLabs/rotonda-doc/manual/source/configuration.rst

-The ``/etc/rotonda/rotonda.conf`` configuration file that comes with the packaged version of Rotonada will listen to a router on all interfaces, on port 11019.
+The ``/etc/rotonda/rotonda.conf`` configuration file that comes with the packaged version of Rotonada will listen for BMP streams from routers on all interfaces, on port 11019.
 You will probably want to edit that.

 File Structure